fungfung225/Flutter_Firebase_wit_Getx-Authentication/README.md

 # firebase

 Set up firebase app for iOS and Android.
-Use Getx with firebase for user Authentication like login, register and logout.
+Use Getx with firebase for user Authentication like login, register and logout

 ### Sign in Page
 ![圖片](https://user-images.githubusercontent.com/90837134/207669388-2e317afd-1695-495f-9250-591d65d3d8cb.png)